Your online shopping has a startling hidden cost

-When I’m browsing for a new outfit online, I instinctively scan a brand’s website, looking for the words, “free shipping and returns.”
+When I’m browsing for a new outfit online, I instinctively scan a brand’s website, looking for the words “free shipping and returns.”
 And if I don’t see a flexible return policy, I think twice about making a purchase.
 After all, it’s risky to ask a customer to buy jeans or a button-down on the internet.
 What if it doesn’t fit?
 What if the color looks different in person?

 Over the past two decades, e-commerce has grown rapidly.
 Today, 27% of apparel sales are made online.
-There’s no doubt that being able to buy clothes online is more convenient than going to a brick and mortar store, where you need to try out the garments in a public changing room.
+There’s no doubt that being able to buy clothes online is more convenient than going to a brick-and-mortar store, where you need to try on the garments in a public changing room.
 Instead, we’ve gotten used to browsing from the comfort of our sofa and trying on outfits in our bedrooms.
 But part of the reason buying clothes online has been so popular is that many brands make it possible to return unwanted items without hassle or cost.

 A recent survey found that 40% of all online clothing purchases are returned.
 Many consumers actually buy clothes with the explicit goal of returning them; for instance, they buy several sizes of the same product to see which one fits.
 Some consumers also admit to wearing an outfit to pose for a social media photo before returning it.
 In our haste to slap a return label on a package and ship it back, we tend to ignore the cost of this behavior.